Exchange student, teacher with "lust for life" among those killed in Texas shooting

 Reports of an active shooter at Santa Fe High School were made to police just after 7:30 a.m. local time (8:30 a.m.
 ET), police said.
 Suspected gunman Dimitrios Pagourtzis, 17, exited an art classroom and surrendered at around 8:02 a.m. local time, police said in court documents.

-Police said he gave a statement admitting that he had shot multiple people with the intention of killing them.
+Police said he gave a statement admitting that he had shot multiple people inside the school with the intention of killing them.
 Pagourtzis is charged with capital murder and aggravated assault against a public servant.
+He is being held without bail.

+Pagourtzis' family in a statement on Saturday said that they are "as shocked and confused as anyone else" and expressed condolences to the victims and their families, and they also thanked first responders.

+"We are gratified by the public comments made by other Santa Fe High School students that show Dimitri as we know him: a smart, quiet, sweet boy," the family said.
+"While we remain mostly in the dark about the specifics of yesterday’s tragedy, what we have learned from media reports seems incompatible with the boy we love."

+"We share the public’s hunger for answers as to why this happened, and will await the outcome of the investigation before speaking about these events.
+We have been and will continue to cooperate with the authorities conducting the investigation, and ask for the public’s patience while it moves forward," the family said.

-Ten other people were wounded in the shooting.
-One of those was Santa Fe Independent School District Police Officer John Barnes, who a source close to the investigation said was in critical but stable condition Friday.
+Thirteen people were injured in the shooting, the FBI said Saturday.
+One of those wounded was Santa Fe Independent School District Police Officer John Barnes.

-Barnes, 49, was a retired Houston police officer, Houston Police Chief Art Acevedo said.
-"John is hanging in there & the family is very hopeful," Acevedo said on Twitter.
+Barnes is in "critical but stable" condition, Santa Fe ISD Police Chief Walter Braun told reporters Saturday.
+He said that two officers “engaged him right away," referring to the suspected shooter.

+"Our officers went in there and did what they could," Braun said.
+"They did what they’re trained for, and went in immediately.
+And it’s a tragic event for everybody involved."

 Related